JohanDjarvKarltorp/BIMobject-code-test/README.md

 - Make the website server side rendered (functional when JavaScript is turned off). :heavy_check_mark:

 # Run
-- Clone the repo `git clone git@github.com:JohanDjarvKarltorp/coordinates.git`
+- Clone the repo `git clone git@github.com:JohanDjarvKarltorp/BIMobject-code-test.git`
-- Jump to directory `cd coordinates`
+- Jump to directory `cd BIMobject-code-test`
 - Install npm modules `npm install`
 - Start server `node index.js`
 - Go to http://localhost:1337/

 ## Test
+To keep the code clean and consistent i use eslint.
+Eslint is a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.

+I also use a commit-hook that will run eslint when a git commit command is called.
+If eslint returns errors, it will try to automatically fix them, if that also fails the git commit command is canceled.
-- To start eslint `npm test`
+- To start eslint and test all your JavaScript files inside the project run: `npm test`

 ---

 # Project structure